Organic Greenhouses Smell Amazing!

 How we extend the season

-The other two greenhouses have become our awesome ‘covered fields’!
-We’ve ammended these greenhouses with our field soil, our compost and use them like big covered gardens.
+The other 4 greenhouses have become our awesome ‘covered fields’!
+We’ve amended these greenhouses with our field soil, our compost and use them like big covered gardens.
 They are rotated annually, so basically if we grow tomatoes one year, we won’t the next.
 This way keeping disease and pest problems under control and not depleating the rich soil.
 We use small roto-tillers to work the soil and then direct seed with small seeders crops such as Radish and Beets.
 Other crops are transplanted by hand to grow in early spring like our Lettuces and kale.
 We also fill one greenhouse annually with Heirloom tomatoes.

-We have room for 900 plants each year and take great care to select the varieties, get them healthy and huge for transplanting very early in the season to have ‘local, organic JUNE tomatoes’!
+We have room for 900 tomato plants each year and take great care to select the varieties, get them healthy and huge for transplanting very early in the season to have ‘local, organic JUNE tomatoes’!
 Because they are grown in field soil and compost the taste is FIELD GROWN all the way!
 Absolutely delicious!
-Because we have a ‘glass ceiling’ we are able to protect them from excessive rain and damaging weather.
+Because we have a ‘covered ceiling’ we are able to protect them from excessive rain and damaging weather.
 We can save the tomato plants from a lot of disease problems such as blight when we control this overhead moisture.
-We attend to constant maintainence including stringing, suckering, watering, weeding and the best part – harvesting!
+We attend to constant maintenance including stringing, suckering, watering, weeding and the best part – harvesting!

 We can provide the markets with tomatoes from June until November.
 (I’ve even had heirlooms until Christmas before!)
 These massive giants reach to the tops of the greenhouse on most years!
 A true tomato jungle out there.
 It’s nice to be able to work on these plants if the fields are wet and the weather is miserable!
 Our blog will be littered annually with tons of greenhouse news and pictures so be sure to check it out!